Amazon Faves

 Language and Currency

 The official currency in Curaçao is the Netherlands Antillean guilder (ANG), also known as the florin.
 However, US dollars (USD) are widely accepted across the island, especially in tourist areas like the cruise port.
-Many businesses display prices in both ANG and USD, and ATMs often dispense both currencies.
+Many businesses display prices in ANG and USD, and ATMs often dispense both currencies.
 This makes it convenient for visitors to use US dollars during their stay.

 Willemstad Cruise Port Ship Schedule